 Below are seven elements of traditional cottage style that you can add to your garden to create the romance of “days gone by” and at the same time create a special place to unwind, relax, or just read a book.

-(If you click on a link in this post and purchase a product, I may receive a commission; but your price will remain the same.
-Click here to read my full disclosure policy.
-Thank you for your support!)
+(If you click on a link in this post and purchase a product I may receive a commission, but your purchase price remains the same.
+Click here to read my full disclosure policy.)

 1) A White Picket Fence

 Few things say “cottage garden” more than a white picket fence.
 In the olden days it was used to keep the farm animals out of the garden, but today it’s more of a design element.
 You can surround the garden or just use a short section to give that cottage feel.
 A black wrought iron fence works equally well.

 One of the best things about cottage gardens is the winding paths that lead you through the garden.
 I love being able to walk along and look at the newest blooms or sit awhile on a garden bench.
 I guess that goes back to spending time at my grandmother’s house as a child.
 They lived on five acres and my grandfather was a gardener.
 They had wonderful trees to climb in, bushes to hide behind and orchards with fruit trees.
 I was allowed to pick and eat any fruit I wanted.
 I think my favorite was the plum tree, but I’m not sure if I loved the plums or if it was being able to use the can nailed to the end of a wood pole to pick them.

 Cottage gardens are usually filled with old-fashioned flowers.
 My mother and aunt loved their flower gardens and many favorites for cottage style are ones that I remember seeing in their gardens.
 Things like iris, daisies, snapdragons, roses, peonies, pansies, delphinium, columbine, hollyhocks, and black eyed susan.